wellsaid-labs/tts-evaluation/docs/SOFTWARE_DESIGN_CONSIDERATIONS.md

 ### Library `lib`

-The functions in `lib` reliable and well-tested as they constitute a functional core that the rest of the application relies on.
+The functions in `lib` are reliable and well-tested as they constitute a functional core that the rest of the application relies on.

+### Third Party `third_party`

+This is a great place to throw any copy-pasted code from external repositories.

 ## Dataset Invariants

 To model text-to-speech, we rely on our datasets to be consistent.
 We assume that there is a one-to-one transformation from text to speech that the model can learn.
-Our hope is to create a text-to-speech that is akin to a piano, it's intuitive to use and beautiful to listen to.
+Our hope is to create a text-to-speech that is akin to a piano, it's intuitive to use and beautiful to listen to. :notes:

 With that in mind, we have defined a couple of invariants that we rely on...

-(Keep in mind that many of these invariants were created for English)
+*Keep in mind that many of these invariants were created for English*

 ### Language Invariants

 While building this software, we have thought about language as a tool for creating voice-over.
 In doing so, we have restricted some of the ways we interpret written text.

-#### Progression
+#### Progression :chart_with_upwards_trend

 We have restricted our model to read left-to-right without skipping around the text.
 To support this, we have also normalized our scripts to verbalize phrases like "$5 million" which is